natural anti-inflammatory therapies

 Dr. Wu published a paper in 2006 on treating rosacea with herbs.
 This paper highlighted the properties and potential rosacea treatment modalities of licorice, feverfew, green tea, oatmeal, lavender, chamomile, tea tree oil and camphor oil.
-This just published paper concentrates more on the anti-inflammatory properties of several natural products and reviews the evidence supporting their use in inflammatory skin conditions.

-Many rosacea sufferers want to treat their symptoms with natural therapies.
-This pursuit can be tricky as many natural ingredients are not easily obtained in a useable form.
 In the end it is sometimes just down to using commercial preparations that contain the active ingredient – and hopefully at the same time no other potentially irritating components.
 Another option is to try natural ingredients using a homemade mix.

 Colloidal Oatmeal